 Areas of interest: Modernismo; Latin American Literature; Literature of the Hispanic Caribbean; interrelations of journalism and literature; literature and ethics; postnationalism in Latin American literature.

-He is the founder and general editor of the Bucknell Studies in Latin American Literature and Theory Series of Bucknell University Press, and was general editor of the Cambridge Studies in Latin American and Iberian Literature Series of Cambridge University Press from 1995 to 1997.
+The recipient of a John Simon Guggenheim Memorial Foundation fellowship, he is the founder and general editor of the Bucknell Studies in Latin American Literature and Theory Series of Bucknell University Press, and was general editor of the Cambridge Studies in Latin American and Iberian Literature Series of Cambridge University Press from 1995 to 1997.
 He currently serves on the editorial and advisory boards of Decimonónica, Latin American Literary Review, Revista de Estudios Hispánicos (Washington U. in St. Louis), Revista Canadiense de Estudios Hispánicos, Revista Iberoamericana, and Symposium.